Know before you go

 Hiking trail

-The final stretch of the hike is narrower and rougher.
+The final stretch is narrower and rougher.
 It brings you to the largest and most stunning of the three lakes, Upper Joffre Lake.
-Here you stand beneath the frozen cascade of Matier Glacier, with a great view of the 2,721 m (8,927 ft) Joffre Peak.
+Here, you stand beneath the frozen cascade of Matier Glacier, with a great view of the 2,721 m Joffre Peak.

-In the warm afternoon sun you can hear crashing ice as it calves from the glacier, and rockfall from the slopes above.
-Because of the instability of glacial terrain, scrambling upslope is not recommended.
+In the warm afternoon sun, you can hear crashing ice falling from the glacier, and rockfall from the slopes above.
+Because of this instability, we strongly discourage scrambling further uphill.

-Only experienced and well-prepared mountaineers should attempt mountain climbing or venture onto glaciers and snow fields.
+From here, only experienced and well-prepared mountaineers should attempt mountain climbing or venturing onto the glacial terrain and snowfields.
+For more information, see climbing.

 Anyone fishing in British Columbia must have an appropriate licence.
 To learn more, see the fishing and hunting guide.